Adroiti/docs-for-code-review-tools/RuboCop/Lint-LiteralInInterpolation.md

 ## Description

-This cop checks for interpolated literals.
+This rule checks for interpolated literals.

-### Example
+## Examples

 ```ruby
 # bad